 If we had a condo in Scottsdale, Arizona, or Palm Beach, Florida, living in a “55 and over” neighborhood, wouldn’t that be our home?
 Oh, I suppose for most, it’s merely a matter of semantics, but for us, it’s a powerful message.

 |It’s unusual how the rock is terraced to created navigable lots for the expensive homes with views of the Las Vegas Strip.|

-That message is clear to us in order to feel rooted and at peace wherever we may live…”home is where we are living at any given moment, together as a team, as we continue to travel the world with ease, joy and simplicity” as clearly stated in the heading on our home page, basically our slogan, our mission, our intent.
+That message is clear to us to feel rooted and at peace wherever we may live…” home” is where we are living at any given moment, together as a team, as we continue to travel the world with ease, joy and simplicity” as clearly stated in the heading on our home page, basically our slogan, our mission, our intent.